davidsequera/hardware_store_back/README.md

 ## Code structure

-There are 3 microservices every one of them is separated using clean architecture with a presentation folder for controllers, a domain folder for servies and a persitence
+There are 3 microservices every one of them is separated using clean architecture with a presentation folder for controllers, a domain folder for servies and a persitence folder with repositories.
+There is also a python folder that could help with the intial insetion of registries in the database and creation of secrets for JWT generation

 ## How to run